Failure Edition: Let's Go Mets, and Mets to Let Go

 Folks, pardon me for not rehashing yesterday's game.
 I think the epic failure speaks for itself, and it's best to move on in the best tradition of sports blogging, by giving management a sound thrashing.
 What is bothering me today is that management doesn't seem "devastated."
 They ought to be since this was first and foremost a failure of design.

+If I read them correctly, many fans think that J-Man did enough to win the job.
 In my opinion this is far from obvious.
 Perhaps he did enough to get on the list of contenders, but no one has presented any compelling evidence for what it is he did to earn the job.
 Willie, remember, was capable of getting this same team--save Johan--a weekend of blundering away from a playoff spot.
 What is it, concretely, that Manuel did?
 Did he motivate them?
 Was he a leader?
 Or is he just a nice guy whose retention completes the dangerous rationale that the only problem this year was a bunch of relievers?
 Where is the evidence that he deserves another chance?

-t is my belief that Jerry Manuel made a huge, job-blowing error by putting in Shitthebed in with the knowledge that a Fish switch could be made so he'd have to face anyone righthanded (though i wonder if that shouldn't be extended to anyone with a right hand).
+It is my belief that Jerry Manuel made a huge, job-blowing error by putting in Shitthebed in with the knowledge that a Fish switch could be made so he'd have to face anyone righthanded (though i wonder if that shouldn't be extended to anyone with a right hand).
 Show-en-uf, the annoying little bastard took him yard.
 My point here is this: a manager needs to get creative, when for a month at least he has been bombarded with evidence that his pen is going to give up the lead, blow the game, etc. Yesterday was do or die, and he chose die.
 Why weren't starters standing by for the 8th and 9th?
 Manuel is getting a pass and again, the Wilpons are sending the signal that failure is acceptable.
 The Mets never seem to learn, either with their bumbling hiring or firing.

+I for one, am sick of Omar Minaya and his precious few storylines and excuses.
 “There’s no Carlos Beltran if there’s no Pedro,” Minaya said again today.
 This is a patently lame excuse for commiting so much money to an aged and fragile player.
 "If the Yankees are interested, there's no Beltran" is much more accurate.
 The larger problem is whether Omar has learned a fucking thing, 'cause he is still repeating the same excuses.
 He shrugged off the El Duque fiasco and refused to stop overinvesting in elderlies or restock the pen last winter.
 He has to show that he can do more than throw money around this winter and has to realize that Phyric victories (beating out the Astros to Castillo or the Sox for Pedro, or uh nobody for El Duque) don't win championships.

+So, if you love your team, you will militate for a managerial job search.
 As I explained at some length in my less than charitable but accurate post "Fire Jerry Manuel,"Jerry apparently felt that the job could be his because the bullpen was flawed and hey, what could he do but keep giving the ball to the likes of Aaron Heilman?
 This is not good enough for me, and even those who did not notice that Jerry demonstrated no creative problem solving flair during September must have noticed it yesterday during Shea's last game.
 It may feel better to let the bullpen shoulder all the blame, but without holistic changes starting at the top and going to the ends of the depth chart, this team is in serious danger of three-peating it's September swoon.

 Why can't the Mets beat the schlubs of their division when it counts?
 I dunno.
 For a blogger, there's no avoiding an end-of-season-still-angry-accounting-rant job, so let's get on with it.